 Bust Your Fears Apart with Tenacity.

 Tenacity is not a word commonly talked about, yet it is the secret power behind achieving satisfaction of purpose.
 Let’s face it, life can sometimes feel a little overwhelming!
-Modern living finds us having to constantly juggling careers, family, social life and other obligations.
+Modern living finds us constantly juggling careers, family, social life and other obligations.
 The pressure to be perfect can become so intense that in the process we set ourselves up for a fall resulting in chronic stress and anxiety.

 Have you ever encountered a situation where you put everything in to meeting a deadline?
 You laboured and agonized over presenting a project in the best way possible, only to have someone point out your small failings, leaving you defeated and focusing on this one mishap.
 Instead of standing back, taking stock of the situation, you crumble.
 All you can digest in your brain is the one minor flaw, one spelling mistake, one misplaced comma.
 There are a million wonderful things you have brought together but that negative comment is ringing in your ears.
-Darn there it is that dreaded “Fear of Failure” raising its ugly head.
+Darn!
+There it is that dreaded “Fear of Failure” raising its ugly head.

 Anxiety Has Devastating Consequences!